raku-community-modules/Web-App-MVC/README.md

 ## More examples

-See the included examples in the 'test' folder for even more examples, including the use of the WWW::App::Controller::MethodDispatch role.
+See the included examples in the 'test' folder for even more examples, including the use of the Web::App::Controller::MethodDispatch role.

 ##  Configuration File Directives